Sukhadeo Thorat

-Sukhadeo Thorat (born 12 July 1949) an Indian economist, educationist, professor and writer.
+Sukhadeo Thorat (born 12 July 1949) is an Indian economist, educationist, professor and writer.
 He is the former chairman of the University Grants Commission.
 He is professor emeritus in Centre for the Study of Regional Development, Jawaharlal Nehru University.
 He is an expert on B. R. Ambedkar.

 Education

-Thorat hails from Mahar community of Maharashta.
+Thorat hails from Buddhist community of Maharashta.
 Thorat graduated with a B.A. from Milind College of Arts, Aurangabad, Maharashtra.
 He obtained an M.A. in Economics from Dr. Babasaheb Ambedkar Marathwada University, M.Phil/PhD in Economics from Jawaharlal Nehru University, and Diploma in Economic Planning, Main School of Planning, Warsaw, Poland.

 Academic career

 Thorat was lecturer at Vasantrao Naik Mahavidyalaya, Aurangabad from 1973 to 1980.
 He was Faculty Member at Jawaharlal Nehru University, New Delhi from 1980 onwards, and visiting faculty at Department of Economics, Iowa State University, Ames, USA during 1989–1991.

 He has been a research associate of the International Food Policy Research Institute, Washington, DC since 1992.
 He was director, Indian Institute of Dalit Studies, New Delhi from January 2003 to February 2006.
-He served as the chairman of UGC from 2006–2011.
+He served as the chairman of UGC from 2006 to 2011.